casact/chainladder-python/docs/modules/development.rst

 .. topic:: References

   ..
-[BS2010] T Boles and A Staudt, "On the Accuracy of Loss Reserving Methodology", CAS E-forum Fall 2010
+[S2006] K Schmidt, "Methods and Models of Loss Reserving Based on Run–Off Triangles: A Unifying Survey"

 .. _munich: